mrclrchtr/claude-sessions/README.md

 ## 🔧 Customization

 ### Adapting for Standard Claude Code Setup
-If you want to use these with Claude Code's standard directory structure:
+These commands are already configured to use Claude Code's standard directory structure (`.claude/sessions/`).
+To use them as standard Claude Code commands:
 1. Copy the `commands` folder to `.claude/commands/` in your project
-2. Update paths in command files from `sessions/` to `.claude/sessions/`
+2. The commands are already configured to use `.claude/sessions/` for session storage

 ### Creating Your Own Commands
 - Modify command files to change behavior